gregorianrants/van_cal/bugs.md

   need to set a 64px margin on content height - consider using a global constant.
 - add feature to recover deleted data
 - job details fails if no charges object consider setting default value in schema
+- have a look at the http methods we are using in authroute some. some of them should maybe be custom methods.
+- have a look at authRoute - we are mixing up auth stuff with google cal stuff at the moment.
+- getting validation error if i delete email think it is validating an empty string because field has been touched.
+- jobs list isnt sorted might look that way but try adding a new job.
+- remove sub from client side
+- when i create invoice i am using the client version of job to create the invoice is this the corect way to do this, should be using server version, what if server version has changed since client recieved it but at same time i want to be able to see job data on client before i create invoice, perhaps i should through an error if client data does not match server data?

 # General Notes